emrangel/Prueba_DE/README.md

 To identify the same consumer across multiple rows of data, we use different columns that are considered consumer IDs.
 For this scenario, we will consider the following columns as consumer IDs:

 A	cookie_id

 B	abi_email

 C	abi_phone

 Considering above, we want you to work with the source_table table.
 Example (please check the image below):

-A	Despite of having 4 consumer records in the source_table, after the unification process they were identified as ony 2 different consumers, because the r_number 1 and 3 shared the same cookie_id and r_number 2 and 4 shared the same abi_email.
+A.	Despite of having 4 consumer records in the source_table, after the unification process they were identified as ony 2 different consumers, because the r_number 1 and 3 shared the same cookie_id and r_number 2 and 4 shared the same abi_email.

-B	The table after the unification process, should be like the result table below (the one with td_id in last column).
+B.	The table after the unification process, should be like the result table below (the one with td_id in last column).

  ![alt text](images/image4.png)